 For most of us, the dog days of winter are making their presence felt through cooped up kids who love to say the three dreaded words…I AM BORED!!!
-Being a mom to three kids, I have heard my share of “I am bored.”
-But how do we stop this and create engaging and active ways for them to play inside?
+Being parents ourselves, we've heard our fair share of “I am bored.”
+But how do we create engaging and active ways for them to play inside?

-As parents, it's our responsibility to come up with creative ways to fight the boredom and not just put a screen in front of them for the winter.
+We feel strongly that it's important to get creative and not just put a screen in front of them for the winter.
 According to the market research firm Childwise, “Children aged five to 16 spend an average of six and a half hours a day in front of a screen compared with around three hours in 1995" (http://www.bbc.com/news/technology-32067158).
-This is unacceptable, but is definitely easy to do and I have been guilty of it as well.
+This is unacceptable, but it's also easy to do.
+(We've been guilty of it ourselves at times.)

 - Company Description: Kids define how they want to play.
 Whether you’re into hosting make-believe tea parties, having jousts at magical kingdoms, or adventuring with friends, Dash & Dot will be there every step of the way.
 Children ages 6 to 12 learn the foundations of problem solving and computer programming as they have fun with Dash & Dot.
 In addition to the robots and apps, their website offers a variety of fun activity ideas and challenges for you to take on with your new robot friends.
 Start with these and then invent your own uses for Dash & Dot.

 - Company Description: You create.
 You animate.
 You SHARE!
 Stikbot is the social-sharing, easy to pose figurine Standing 3-inches tall, Stikbot's suction cup-tipped limbs will adhere to almost any flat surface allowing for easy posing for photographs and stop-animation filming.
 Stikbot Studio Pro comes with 2 figures and a green screen.
 Also includes a free app for iPhone and Android.
 Stikbot.

 - Building Toys: Marble Genius Marble Run Toys